 "When women inhabit these male characters, it helps bring the violent and honor-obsessed world of the play into sharper focus," says director Amina Omari.
 "Of course, in a world where so many female roles are underwritten, it's also thrilling to watch a talented cast of women scheme, swashbuckle, and fully embrace the spotlight."

-Julius Caesar will be the first in a series of studio productions, fully staged but smaller in scale than our main season shows.
+Julius Caesar was the first in a series of studio productions, fully staged but smaller in scale than our main season shows.
 They will allow us to explore approaches that might not be feasible for our main season shows while creating opportunities for more actors, directors, and designers to work with us.